satoridev-web/satori-studio/readme.txt

 Original copyright © 2014-2024 The Beaver Builder Team (FastLine Media LLC).
 Modifications © 2024 Satori Graphics Pty Ltd.

+== Translation / Text Domains ==

+SATORI Studio retains legacy translation domains (such as `fl-builder` and `bb-plugin`) to remain compatible with upstream Beaver Builder Lite language packs and third-party integrations.
+New SATORI-authored strings should use the `satori-studio` text domain.
+Existing domains should not be renamed until a formal migration plan is documented.

 == Description ==

 = The Professional's Choice for Drag & Drop WordPress Page Building.
 Fast, Reliable, and Trusted since 2014 =